-As of September 30, 2019, the Company invested \$1.9 million in a convertible note (the "Notes") issued by IOX in U.S. dollars.
+On March 7, 2018, the Company invested \$950,000 in convertible notes (the "Notes") issued by IOX in U.S. dollars.
+On December 3, 2018, the Company invested an additional \$950,000 in IOX.
 The Notes carry interest at 7% accruing daily and mature within twelve months of their issuance.
 The Company can convert the notes and accrued interest into ordinary shares of IOX at any time before maturity at £120 per share.
-There is an automatic conversion on a qualifying event, being IOX raising \$2 million or a sale of the Company per the agreement.
+There is an automatic conversion on a qualifying event, being IOX raising \$2.0 million or a sale of the Company per the agreement.
 Conversion price will be the price at which the money was raised discounted by 25%.
 IOX has the right to repay the Notes together with accrued interest at any time.

-As a result of the SalvaRx Acquisition in fiscal 2019, IOX became a subsidiary of the Company and in accordance with IFRS 3 - Business combinations, the fair value, including interest receivable, of the Notes were effectively settled upon the business combination.
+As a result of the acquisition of SalvaRx on January 8, 2019, IOX has become a subsidiary of the Company during the year ended March 31, 2019.
+In accordance with IFRS 3 - Business combinations, the fair value, including interest receivable, of the Notes are effectively settled upon the business combination and the fair value of the Notes is additional consideration (see Note 13).